PointCloudLibrary/PointCloudLibrary.github.io/gsoc-2020/gpu.md

 For situations where unsigned indices were required, a new type called `uindex_t` was also introduced, which acts as an unsigned version of the `index_t`.

 This transition was carried out for the following classes:
--	PointCloud
+-	`PointCloud`
--	PCLPointCloud2
+-	`PCLPointCloud2`
--	PCLBase
+-	`PCLBase`
--	PCLPointField
+-	`PCLPointField`
--	Correspondences
+-	`Correspondences`
--	Vertices
+-	`Vertices`
--	PCLImage
+-	`PCLImage`

 During the above transition process, it was discovered that significant additional work was required to address the numerous sign comparison warnings and other errors that arose from the transition in some of the above classes, which took up considerable time.

 Furthermore, any changes beyond transitioning the above fundamental classes would have required additional workarounds to carry on, if they were to be carried out before the changes to the fundamental classes have been merged.
-(These features were planned to be merged in in PCL 1.12).
+(These features were planned to be merged in PCL 1.12).
 Thus, work was shifted to the GPU module at this point.

 In addition, while the common module had already been modified to make it compatible with `index_t`, the tests for this module had not been modified.
 This was achieved with a very straightforward replacement of integer vectors with `index_t` vectors.